CodingAbdullah/Medium-Article-Scraper/README.md

 Medium articles are one page so all you need to do is enter in the article URL of the specific non-paywall article for which you would like to generate audio and text files.

+## Next.js
+A <code>nextjs</code> branch has been created for working on a more efficient and elegant solution for the Medium.com Article Scraper tool.
+Once finalized, it will be merged to the main branch for production

 ## Simple process
 The user has the freedom of choosing whether or not they would like any audio file(s) to be generated from an article.
 By default, a text file is always generated.